apt105/Meshtastic/website/docs/software/device.md

 ### Buttons

 A number of devices support buttons that can be used to interact with the firmware.
 These buttons have a number of different functions:
+* Reset button - This is present on most devices
+* Power button - This is present on some devices.
+A long press powers the device off or turns it back on again.
+* Progrram button - This is present of some devices and has a number of functions:
     * Single press - This changes the page of information displayed on the screen.
     * Double press - This sets the bluetooth pairing code to `123456` (useful if you do not have a screen on the device).
     * Long press - This adjusts the contrast of the screen.
     * Long press during reboot - This turns on the software wifi access point on devices that support wifi.